-2. Remove any loose food particles from your oven.
+Wipe away any loose food particles in your oven.

-6. Moisten your sponge or cleaning cloth with warm water and wipe away the baking soda paste.
-Use a bucket or bowl full of warm water to rinse the sponge or cleaning cloth as you're removing the baking soda paste.
-For any stubborn messes, use a scraper or spatula.
+Moisten your sponge or cleaning cloth with warm water and wipe away the baking soda paste.
+You may need to rinse the sponge as you go to clean off bits of paste.
+For any stubborn messes, use a scraper or a spatula.

-7. Fill a spray bottle with one part vinegar and one part water.
-Spray down the oven and wipe away leftover baking soda paste with paper towels or another cleaning cloth.
-You can use a handheld vacuum or attachment to remove any remaining clumps of baking soda.
+Fill a spray bottle with one part vinegar and one part water.
+Spray down the oven and wipe away leftover baking soda paste with your sponge.

 Return the racks to your oven; you can